rainbows-n-sushine/Berso/Berso-readMe.md

 # Start the Expo development server
 npx expo start

-# Navigate to the server
-cd backend
-npm Install

 # Install dependencies
 npm install

 # Start the Expo development server
 npx expo start

+# Navigate to the server
+cd backend
+npm Install

+#Start the server
+npm start

+#Add a .env file under your backend and fill these Variables accordingly

+#The client Id and secret is from your google console to utilize the Google maps api

+#the client url is the url is hosted at, possibly http://localhost:3000

+#the mongo uri is the connection string for your mongo db database

+#The jwt secret is ur jwt secret, that can literally be anything.

+JWT_SECRET=
+CLIENT_ID=
+CLIENT_SECRET=
+CLIENT_URL=
+MONGO_URI=
+JWT_SECRET=

 ```

 ---